Insurance Company

 FAQs

-A mutual insurance company is owned by its policyholders rather than stockholders.
-Any profits are typically returned to the policyholders in the form of dividends or lower future premiums.
+A mutual insurance company is owned by its policyholders rather than by external stockholders.
+This means that instead of paying dividends to investors on Wall Street, any excess profits are typically returned to the customers in the form of policyholder dividends or applied to reduce the cost of future insurance premiums.

 The Bottom Line